AmitShukla2808/Livechat-Probot/README.md

 `python chatbot_cli.py`

 Your Probot is now ready to use and you can start with the below actions.
+For exiting the chatlog with bot enter `exit` and press enter.
+For closing the Chatbot-CLI interface, again enter `exit` and press enter.
+Remember this command `exit` is case sensitive and needs to be entered in the exact way.

  # Features Of Probot & Using Them
 ## Register